Temperature and net baryochemical potential dependence of $\eta/s$ in a hybrid approach: Model Description

 \subsubsection{{Particle sampler}}

 As {SMASH} evolves particles and not fluid elements, particlization has to be performed, for which the {SMASH-vhLLE} hybrid approach applies the {SMASH-hadron-sampler} \cite{samplerurl}.
 The {SMASH-hadron-sampler} employs the grand-canonical ensemble in order to particlize each surface element independently.
-Hadrons are sampled according to a Poisson distribution with the mean at the thermal mulitplicity, and momenta are sampled according to the Cooper-Frye formula \cite{cooper1975landau}.
-The corrections to the distribution function $\delta f_{\rm shear}$ associated to a finite shear viscosity are considered.
+Hadrons are sampled according to a Poisson distribution with the mean at the thermal multiplicity, and momenta are sampled according to the Cooper-Frye formula \cite{cooper1975landau}.
+The corrections to the distribution function $\delta f_{\rm shear}$ associated to a finite shear viscosity are considered using the Grad's 14-moment ansatz, for which we assume that the correction is the same for all hadron species.
+Due to ($T,\mu_B$) dependence of the shear viscosity, the corrections also have this dependence implicitly.
 This procedure provides a particle list that can be evolved by {SMASH}.
 Because of the grand-canonical sampling procedure, quantum numbers are not conserved event-by-event but only on average.
 This is sufficient for this work as we are only interested in averaged observables.
 It is crucial to match the hadronic degrees of freedom in the equation of state to the ones that are active in SMASH to maintain energy conservation at the transition even for the average over events.
 A more thorough introduction into the sampling procedure can be found in \cite{Karpenko_2015}.